 Once stood up, the respondent saw multiple vehicles parked in the distance.
-One of the vehicles was a jeep.
-The same model from the night before.
+One of the vehicles was a jeep and identified as the same model from the night before.
 The respondent was unable to count how many officers were present.

-The German officers made a call and soon after three Macedonian police officers arrived in a van.
+The officers described by the respondent as German made a call and soon after three Macedonian police officers arrived in a van.
 One woman and two men.
 The respondent asserted how the woman carried a ‘soft rubber’ baton and the men ‘hard rubber’ batons.
 The three Macedonian officers immediately started to insult the group.
 The respondent described the situation the following:

 “Why you come to my country?’
 I said I’m not coming to your country, I just cross your country.
 Why must you come to my land?
 You motherfucker.”

 One officer then allegedly spat on the respondent.

 Afterwards, the group of 11 was ordered to line up.
 Two of the Macedonian officers formed a passage by standing opposite each other in front of the van.
 Each member of the group had to walk through one by one.
 The two officers hit each person repeatedly with their batons.
 When the respondent had to pass through he tried to protect himself by holding his arms around his head.
 Consequently, he was hit on his arms and shoulders.
 This resulted in broken bones in his left arm and the dislocation of his right shoulder.
 The other people did not suffer any substantial injuries.
 The respondent asserted how ‘his bad luck’ caused him the most severe injuries.
 He stated that the beatings did not go on for long but stressed the particularly hard and quick strokes with the batons.

 “They hit me again and again and again.
 One till two minutes.”